jinglescode/devotions/_posts/bsf-genesis/2020-10-19-bsf-genesis-lesson09-day2.md

 **What can believers give up to put others first and to pursue peace?** We can let go of our pride to think that we are right all the time.
 We are quick to defend ourselves when people point out our mistakes.

 **Why is it hard to pursue peace in your relationships?
 How has God helped you with this?** Pride.
 It is our default mentality to think we are not wrong.
 God allow me to learn from difficult situations and trust in him rather than rely on my own wisdom and strength.
+We also tends to put our needs higher than others.